emmasherman/Data_146test/corrections.md

 idx = np.argmax(rid_te)

   ```
-Then creating a for loop to find the alpha and testing and training scores for the ridge regression.
 The results I got are:

 Optimal alpha value: 25.80000
 Training score for this value: 0.60627